labcodes/django-react-boilerplate/README.EN.md

 Now for calling Webpack to compile the files you can run `npm run start` on a terminal.
 For doing it on watch mode type `npm run watch`: it will update the results every time a file is changed.

 If you look at the directories tree a new one called `dist` should have appeared under `assets` with a file named something like `main-315df4b2f5abf7716c38.js`.
-There should also be a new file called `webpack-stats.json` on the projec root.
+There should also be a new file called `webpack-stats.json` on the project root.

-With the Dajngo server and Webpack running you can open the browser to see that the application is up.
+With the Django server and Webpack running you can open the browser to see that the application is up.

 ![Django server and watch running](images/img1.png)

-    **Tip**: If the process finishes and exist by itself when running `npm run watch` it could be becouse of [this](https://github.com/guard/listen/wiki/Increasing-the-amount-of-inotify-watchers).
+    **Tip**: If the process finishes and exist by itself when running `npm run watch` it could be because of [this](https://github.com/guard/listen/wiki/Increasing-the-amount-of-inotify-watchers).
 You should also add `dist` and `webpack-stats.json` to your `.gitignore` file if you're using GIT.

 ## Configuring React

 Until now, the setup we have could be used for any Javascript framework you want to use for an application.
-From this point we are going to add the settings needed by React.
+From this point, we are going to add the settings needed by React.

 ```
 $ npm install --save react react-dom